rustwasm/wasm-bindgen/README.md

           // Note the `new Foo()` syntax cannot be used, static function
           // constructors must be used instead.
 Additionally objects allocated
-          // corrseponding to Rust structs will need to be deallocated on the
+          // corresponding to Rust structs will need to be deallocated on the
           // Rust side of things with an explicit call to `free`. let foo = mod.Foo.new();
           assertEq(foo.add(10), 10);